Slime (toy)

-Slime was a toy product manufactured by Mattel, sold in a plastic trash can and introduced in February 1976.
-It consisted of a non-toxic viscous, squishy and oozy green or other color material made primarily from guar gum.
-Different variations of Slime were released over the years, including Slime containing rubber insects, eyeballs, and worms.
+Slime is a toy product manufactured by Mattel, sold in a plastic trash can and introduced in February 1976.
+It consists of a non-toxic viscous, squishy and oozy green or other color material made primarily from guar gum.
+Different variations of Slime have been released over the years, including Slime containing rubber insects, eyeballs, and worms.

-The late 1970s also introduced a Slime Monster board game; the object of the game was to avoid having your game piece slimed on by a foot-tall plastic monster that had slime oozing from its mouth.
-Other toy companies have produced their own slime such as Hordak's Slime Pit playset as part of the Masters of the Universe toys in the 1980s, and Ecto-Plazm play gel sold with selected figures in Kenner's Real Ghostbusters toy line.
-Playmates Toys' Teenage Mutant Ninja Turtles figure line also had Retro-mutagen slime sold in containers and included with playsets.
+The late 1970s also introduced a Slime Monster board game; the object of the game is for the player to avoid having their game piece slimed on by a foot-tall plastic monster with slime oozing from its mouth.
+Other toy companies have produced their own slime, such as Hordak's Slime Pit playset as part of the Masters of the Universe toys in the 1980s and Ecto-Plazm play gel sold with selected figures in Kenner's Real Ghostbusters toy line.
+Playmates Toys' Teenage Mutant Ninja Turtles figure line introduced a Retro-mutagen slime sold in containers and included with playsets.

-While the substance was non-toxic, it was extremely difficult to remove from soft furnishings.
+While the substance is non-toxic, it is extremely difficult to remove from soft furnishings.